hiwillfang/angular-projects/My-Weather/README.md

 # Mobile Weather App
-This mobile app is built with Angular2, Ionic2 framework, and utilizes the WUnderground Weather API to fetch weather data.
+This mobile app is built with Angular CLI, Ionic2 framework, and utilizes the WUnderground Weather API to fetch weather data.